COLLEGE CATALOG STATEMENT ON ACADEMIC INTEGRITY

 If the student is found responsible by the AIC, he or she may appeal to the Vice President for Academic Affairs within ten working days for reversal of the decision or for mitigation of the sanction(s) if he or she believes that a significant procedural error has occurred.
 There is no appeal beyond this point.
 If the Vice President for Academic Affairs should reverse the finding or mitigate the sanction(s), the reasons must be explained either in writing to the Committee or in person before the Committee.

-(1) If the event concerns a graduating student in close proximity to graduation, a determination shall be made as expeditiously as possible, and the student may be allowed to take part in commencement activities, but the granting of a diploma will be placed on hold until all reviews and proceedings have been concluded.
+(1) If the event concerns a graduating student in close proximity to graduation, a determination shall be made as expeditiously as possible, and the student will be allowed to take part in commencement activities, but the granting of a diploma will be placed on hold until all reviews and proceedings have been concluded.